 A note about traveling during a still present pandemic: We spent extensive time researching safe places in states which have decreasing cases of COVID19 at the time of our visit.
 I knew Crystal Springs had hundreds (literally) of things to do outside while respecting social distancing practices.
 The resort did a very good job of clearly stating expectations and policies, consistently cleaning common areas and surfaces, and providing plenty of space between parties in common areas like pool decks.
 While we would “normally” explore a new town by visiting local sites and shops, we chose to stay on resort property.

 Crystal Springs Resort, the largest golf resort in the Northeast, offers so much more than “just” golf for families, couples, and friends who vacation together.
 Located in the northern part of New Jersey, an hour from Manhattan, the resort includes two resorts, situated three miles apart: Grand Cascades Lodge and Minerals.
-The resorts feature six golf courses (4 courses with 18 holes and 2 courses with 9 holes); 10 restaurants, bistros, and grills; three pool complexes; and hundreds (literally!) of ways to have fun.
+The resorts feature six golf courses (4 courses with 18 holes and 2 courses with 9 holes); 10 restaurants, bistros, and grills and culinary experiences; the top ranked Reflections Spa, three pool complexes; and hundreds (literally!) of ways to have fun.
 I spent a wonderful weekend at Grand Cascades Lodge two years ago with college friends and have wanted to bring my family back ever since that visit.

 Grand Cascades Lodge, the larger of the two resorts, includes 250 guest rooms and suites, two pool complexes, golf courses, country club, 18 hole putting course, spa, wine cellar, and several restaurants and grills.
 Minerals includes 175 guest rooms and suites that feature views of the mountains, golf course, or pool.
 Minerals also includes a Sports Club, spa, golf course, indoor and outdoor pool complex, and 4 indoor and outdoor dining options.